thingsboard/thingsboard.github.io/docs/paas/getting-started-guides/helloworld.md

         title: 'In the "Owner" line, start typing the customer name and then select the customer;'
     3:
         image: /images/helloworld/getting-started-pe/hello-world-71-assign-device-to-customer-4-pe.png
-        title: 'Now create a device group.
+        title: 'Now, create a device group.
 In the "Groups" line, input the desired device group name.
 Then, click "Create a new one";'
     4:
         image: /images/helloworld/getting-started-pe/hello-world-71-assign-device-to-customer-5-pe.png
-        title: 'In the next window, click "Add" button to create device group;'
+        title: 'In the next window, click "Add" button to create a device group;'
     5:
         image: /images/helloworld/getting-started-pe/hello-world-71-assign-device-to-customer-6-pe.png
-        title: 'Click "Update" to change owner for your device.
+        title: 'Click "Update" to change the owner of your device.
 You can always change the owner back to the tenant;'
     6:
         image: /images/helloworld/getting-started-pe/hello-world-71-assign-device-to-customer-7-pe.png
         title: 'By default, the general device list displays both tenant devices and devices of your customers.
 Disable "Include customer entities" to only see tenant devices in the device list;'